dustinsnoap/User-Interface-Project-Week/README.md

 ## Trello Set Up:
 * [x] Create a [Trello account](https://trello.com/)
-* [x] Create a new public board called "S&J Architects - By Your Name"
+* [x] Create a new public board called 'S&J Architects - By Your Name'
 * [x] Create lists titled ```backlog```,```To Do```, ```In Progress```, and ```Done```
 * [x] Fill in the ```To Do``` list with the MVP features listed below
 * [x] Fill in the ```backlog``` list with all the extra features listed below